Astr 328 Homework #1

 we have

-- Plot the volume (in Mpc3)
+- On one figure, plot the volume (in Mpc3) out to

 - If the distribution of galaxies in the universe